iver56/audiomentations/README.md

 ### Changed

 * Rename `AddImpulseResponse` to `ApplyImpulseResponse`.
 The former will still work for now, but give a warning.
+* When looking for audio files, follow symlinks by default

 ### Fixed